Philips Avent DECT SCD720/86 Review

 Two-way communication for the speaker in the nursery is also impressive.
 If you choose to talk to your little one through the monitor, this option provides clear sound without a robotic on tinny overtone that could be potentially unsettling to a baby.

 The DECT SCD720/86 has better than average ease of use test results.
 It has more features than some of the competition, which could translate to being hard to use.
 However, this monitor is relatively easy and intuitive when compared to the competition.

 Setup is a simple "plug in and go" affair with automatic paring and nothing to do but start monitoring.
 Of course, some of the features require some fiddling.
 However, overall, there isn't much to do here, and almost anyone can use it without reading the manual.

-The user interface on both the parent and nursery devices are basic and intuitive for the most part.
-There is a menu to toggle through, which isn't our favorite method, but it is better than some of the others that have folders inside of folders in locations you can't remember.
-The features you'll use most often, like volume and on/off, are located on the device outside of the menu.
+The user interface on both the parent and nursery devices is basic and intuitive for the most part.
+There is a menu to toggle through, which isn't our favorite method, but it is better than others that have folders inside of folders in locations you can't remember.
+The most used features, like volume and on/off, are located on the device, not in the menu.
 We didn't need the manual to figure out this monitor, which isn't true of all of the competition.